Skip to main content Skip to footer

 Your information and how we use it

-NHS North East and North Cumbria Integrated Care Board and your GP use information about patients to give better care and improve services.
+National Health Service North East and North Cumbria Integrated Care Board and your general practitioner (GP) use information about patients to give better care and improve services.

 Your data helps: